GoogleCloudPlatform/llm-pipeline-examples/examples/inferencing/running-on-gke.md

 An environment variable file containing the configuration for the GKE cluster and the model needs to be created.
 The full specification for the cluster configuration can be found [here](https://github.com/GoogleCloudPlatform/ai-infra-cluster-provisioning#configuration-for-users).
 A sample configuration is available in the repository at [llm-pipeline-examples/src/gke/sample_environment_config.yml](https://github.com/GoogleCloudPlatform/llm-pipeline-examples/blob/main/src/gke/cluster_config.yml)

-Using the sample configuration will create a 2 node GKE cluster with a2-megagpu-16g VMs, and 16 nvidia-tesla-a100 GPUs on each node.
+Using the sample configuration will create a 2 node GKE cluster with a2-highgpu-1g VMs, and 1 nvidia-tesla-a100 GPU on each node.
 The logs from the provisioning of the cluster will be uploaded to a newly created cloud storage bucket named: `aiinfra-terraform-<project_id>`.

 There are several variables that need to be set for the Model Deployment.